bcgsc/RAILS/readme.md

 tar -xvf rails_v1-5-1.tar
 </pre>

+Pleasure ensure that both cobbler.pl and RAILS are in your PATH.

 Alternatively, individual tools are available for download/cloning within the github repository

 ### Dependencies
 -------------

-Make sure you have installed bwa (Version: 0.7.15-r1140) or minimap2 (2.15-r905) and that they are in your path.
+Make sure you have installed bwa (Version: 0.7.15-r1140) or minimap2 (2.15-r905) and that they are in your PATH.
-Make sure you have installed samtools (Version: 1.8) and that it is in your path.
+Make sure you have installed samtools (Version: 1.8) and that it is in your PATH.

+Other versions of bwa, minimap2 & samtools may or may not be compatible and they have not been tested.
+Users may choose to use other versions than the ones specified here, at they see fit, but are expected to thoroughly test the behavior on their own.

 Compatible tools may be used, but have not been tested fully (eg. sambamba)